 Finally, after the embarrassment of the boys, the nameless character prepares to give his speech.
 The master of ceremony gives him a patronizing introduction, which prompts applause and laughter: “ ‘I’m told that he is the smartest boy we’ve got out there in Greenwood.
 I’m told that he knows more big words than a pocket-sized dictionary’ ” (23).
 The narrator takes the podium; he begins delivering his speech and realizes that the audience is ignoring him, while the laughing persists.
 He becomes nervous, mouth filled with blood, and it shows as he makes a mistake, saying “social equality” rather than “social responsibility.”
 After rendering his speech (and after fulfilling their comedic bone), one of the white men awards him with a briefcase and tells him to cherish it, claiming it will determine his peoples’ fate.

 These episodes in Chapter One (i.e., battle royal, electric rug, and speech) do not only represent the evening’s entertainment for the white men, but it also demonstrates humiliation, animalization, passivity, and dehumanization.
 The grandfather’s narrator did warn his son (narrator’s father) before he died that life is a war, and to keep up the fight.
 War against whom?
-The white society.
+A white society that aggressively fosters hatred and bigotry via systematic tactics and exclusion to keep Black society subjugated.
 The grandfather orders and gives his family concrete wisdom: “I want you to overcome ’em with yeses, undermine ’em with grins, agree ’em to death and destruction …” (13).
 In other words, the grandfather advises his family to uphold a dual identity: externally, they should embody the stereotypical good slaves’ motifs, which will satisfy the master; however, internally, they should carry the bitter hatred and resentment of such false identity against the master.
 Following this model allows the grandfather’s descendants to play a false role, only to make it appear as if they are satisfying the whites’ ego.

 However, the young narrator does not know how to play the dual identity, for he does not know his true identity and individuality, causing the white men to take advantage of his passivity during the entire day’s events.
 Metaphorically, the boys’ blindfolding in the ring supports their real-life blindness; they are unable to see through the true intentions of the white men as they force the boys to conform to the racial stereotype of the black man as a violent and savage creature.
 As the men watch the boys in the boxing battle royal, they look at them not as equals or humans, but as inferior beings – as wild animals.
 Although the grandfather provides knowledge to his family, it is fruitless to the narrator, because it doesn’t fully register in his head.
 Believing that full compliance will gain him admiration and accolade, he obliges the white men’s commands.
 To some extent, his beliefs prove true, for he is awarded the briefcase for his submission, but he is also tricked at the same time.
 The nameless character has not yet learned to see behind the masks, behind the tricks, and underneath the various covers constructed by white society.
 He only learns after the fact that he has been made a fool of when he realizes the phony coins, subsequent to suffering the electric shock from the mysterious rug – at the expense of his humiliation and dehumanization.
 This lack of awareness – blindness – stems from lack of not knowing his identity and individuality.